AlexanderKaluzhny/instanotifier/README.rst

 :Fetcher: Gets data from the particular source (RSS, API)
-:Parser: Formalize the data fetched from the particular source into some model instance
+:Parser: Serialize the data fetched from the particular source into some model instance
 :Filter: Having the set of new data entries, filters out the existing ones
 :Model: Saves the data into the db
 :Publisher: Sends out the data into the particular channel (email, fb messenger, etc.)
-:FeedSource Settings: The settings application for wiring up the source to fetch from, target to publish notifications to, interval with which to fetch data, and on/off switcher
+:FeedSource Settings: The settings application for wiring up the source to fetch from to the target to publish notifications to
-:API: REST API exposing access to stored data
+:API: REST API providing access to stored data
-:UI: Displays the stored entries, supports filtering and searching.
-API based
+:UI: Displays the stored entries, supports filtering and searching

 Implemented functionality
 -------------------------